Working with Multiple Projects

 }

-you will see just the folders defined in this workspace (/my-projects-root/project1
+, you will see only the folders defined in this workspace (/my-projects-root/project1

 and/my-projects-root/project2

-, Visual Studio Code will use the settings frommy-ws.code-workspace
+, Visual Studio Code uses the settings frommy-ws.code-workspace

-, Visual Studio Code will use those settings from/my-projects-root/project2/.vscode/settings.json
+, Visual Studio Code uses those settings from/my-projects-root/project2/.vscode/settings.json

 /my-projects-root